 The object-oriented model describes a database as a group of objects, which stores both values and operations/methods.
 Objects with similar values and operations are grouped as classes.

-What is a Database Management Software Used For?
+What is the Purpose of a Database: Advantages of a Database Management Software

 - Simplified Data Sharing

-A DBMS allows users (onsite as well as remote) to easily share the data by following the correct authorization protocols.
+One of the main advantages of DBMS is that it allows users (onsite as well as remote) to easily share the data by following the correct authorization protocols.
 It provides operators access to well-managed data.
 As a result, they can rapidly respond to variations in the environment.

-By using a DBMS, you can yield speedy responses to impromptu queries as the data is properly managed and up-to-date.
+By using database management software, you can yield speedy responses to impromptu queries as the data is properly managed and up-to-date.
 In case of any ad hoc query, the database management software returns a response (known as the query result set) to the application.

 - Enhanced Data Safety